-A play based on a British comedy questions society's penchant for labels
+Defining madness: A play based on a British comedy to be showcased tomorrow

 Neeraj Purohit, Anupama Udawant, Pururava Rao, Abhash K Makharia, Deepika Pandey and Hrushi Poddar

 In a world where we all have our foibles and quirks, who gets to decide who is mad?
 That's a question English playwright Joe Orton sought to answer through his swansong, What the Butler Saw, a dark comedy about a prominent psychiatrist, his secretary and wife.
 Fifty years later, the story, still relevant, unfolds in an upcoming production that places the plot in an Indian context.

 Deepika Pandey and Hrushi Poddar; The play premiered in 1969.
 Pics/Datta Kumbhar

 "I saw a production of What the Butler Saw when I was in New York, and it stayed with me.
 Orton, after Oscar Wilde, is the funniest playwright I have come across," says co-director Raghav Aggarwal.
 The actors are graduates from acting coach Saurabh Sachdev's institute.
 "Through the course, we stage several short plays, and on completion, we come up with a full-fledged production.
 The idea is to give a platform to young, talented actors," says Sachdev, co-director, who has also trained Bollywood actors like Varun Dhawan and Arjun Kapoor, among others.